Have you ever had a “Crafternoon” with your kids or nanny kids?

 After you clean up hands and feet, you’ll want to paint the rest of the design.

-I personally started out by painting the other elements and writing the message on the paper first so I would know where exactly I wanted to have those footprints go.
+It can help to paint the other elements and write the message on the paper first, so you know exactly where you want those footprints to go.

 And of course, if you decided on the footprints and handprints first, you’ll want to allow those to dry before you write any messages on your paper.